sharad1666/Discoursify/README.md

-# Discoursify - AI-Powered Group Discussion Platform
+# Discoursify - Elevating Your Communication Skills With AI

 A scalable, AI-powered Group Discussion platform built with a Microservices architecture.